rome/tools/website/src/_includes/docs/project-config.md

 This is the recommended location.
 It's the file we create when running `rome init`.

-It can contain Rome's flavor of JSON, [RJSON](#rome-json), that allows comments and simpler syntax.

-##### `.config/rome.json`

-You can also use `rome.json` with regular JSON.
-This is useful if you think you might want to process and manipulate project configuration with another tool or language.

 ##### `package.json` field

 Alternatively, your project config can be included in a `rome` field inside of `package.json`: